abhi195/algorithm-patterns-primer/src/docs/randomize-algorithms/random-picks-init.md

     - More formally, we can quantify this largeness of rectangle by number of points lying inside this rectangle, including boundaries.
 So for a rectangle `(x1, y1, x2, y2)`, number of integer points `np = (x2-x1+1)*(y2-y1+1)`
     - Now probability of picking a rectangle `i` is propotional to the number of points `np` lying inside this rectangle (including boundaries).
     - This problem is now reduced to what we solved in above example with random element being a random rectangle and weight being the number of points `np` of that rectangle !
-- How do we pick an uniformly random point inside a rectangle ?
+- How do we pick an uniformly random integer point inside a rectangle ?
     - This is just randomly and uniformly choosing `x` & `y` coordinate from given rectangle points.

 ```python